ec500-software-engineering/case-study-zywan/README.md

 model.add(Dense(2,activation='softmax'))
 optimizer = Adam(lr=1e-4)
 ```
+**fully connected layer (flatten + dense) **

+The output from the convolutional layers represents high-level features in the data.
+While that output could be flattened and connected to the output layer, adding a fully-connected layer is a cheap way of learning non-linear combinations of these features.

 **why softmax:**

 In mathematics, the softmax function is a function that takes as input a vector of K real numbers, and normalizes it into a probability distribution consisting of K probabilities.